-The 350 Boulder County team usually meets monthly, the 2nd Thursday of the month, at 7:30pm.
+The 350 Boulder County team meets monthly on the 2nd Thursday of the month at 7:30pm

-This meeting is open to all 350 Boulder County members and the public.
+Our meetings are open to all 350 Boulder County members and the public.
 Please let your friends know!
-Here’s what’s on tap for Oct.
-19:

 If you have questions, would like to get involved, or want to be added to the 350 Boulder Team email list, please email firstname.lastname@example.org.

-Let your friends know.
-Click here to Like 350 Boulder on Facebook!
+Click here to join 350 Boulder on Facebook!